ChapC/rerun-obs-binding/README.md

 6. Run `node-gyp configure` to generate C++ project files.
 7. Run `npm build` to build the binding.

+The output binary links with OBS at runtime, so you'll need to have built OBS libraries (found in the build/rundir/Debug/bin/64bit folder of the OBS project) in the same folder as RerunOBSBinding.node when running your app.
+If Node is giving you "The specified module could not be found" when you `require()` the module, it's probably having trouble finding some of those libraries.

 ### License
 ISC License